rpc-providers/rpc-monitor/README.md

 A request for an extra endpoint can be done by creating an [issue](https://github.com/rpc-providers/rpc-monitor/issues).

 ## Prometheus configuration
-If you want to include endpoints in your own prometheus scraper here is an example code:
+If you want to include endpoints in your own prometheus scraper here is an example configuration:

 ```
 global: